-[The cardinality operator is deprecated for the following reasons and will be removed in a future release:
+[cardinality is deprecated for the following reasons and will be removed in a future release:

 - Reflective operator may make early type checking more difficult. - Almost always abused in strange ways - Not used for Bond graphs even though it was originally introduced for that purpose.